Skip to content

 Full source

-// Minimal counter — demonstrates init + a single mutating method.
+// Counter — single uint storage, init plus a mutating method.

 contract Counter {